anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/data-label.md

 ## Text Mapping

-Text from the data source can be mapped to data label using `name` property.
+Text from the data source can be mapped to data label using `Name` property.

 {% aspTab template="chart/accumulation-charts/datalabel/map", sourceFiles="map.cs" %}